Birb12/skynet/README.md

 Train: Trains the pre-loaded AI model after customization, assuming you uploaded a dataset or used skynet's dataset finding feature when using start.

 Implement: Implements the pre-loaded AI model after training.
-For linear regression, you can input two x-values, and for all other CNNs, you can input the path of one image.
+For linear regression, you can input two x-values, and for all other models, you can input the path of one image.